Location : Dubai World Trade Centre, Hall 6,7 & 8

-Breakbulk Middle East will take place at the Dubai World Trade Centre, Za’abeel Hall 5, that includes a number of hotels for attendees.
-Dubai International Airport (DBX) is about a 10-minute ride by taxi or 40 minutes by train.
+Breakbulk Middle East will take place at the Dubai World Trade Centre, Hall 6,7 & 8, which can be accessed via the Exhibiton Plaza entrance and Convention Gate.
+Breakbulk Dubai International Airport (DBX) is about a 10-minute ride by taxi or 40 minutes by train.
 Dubai is a huge city—in fact, it consists of many cities and construction never stops.
 There is much to see and do.

 Convenience, speed, and new, modern facilities are just some of the advantages offered at Dubai International airport and Al Maktoum International at Dubai World Central.
 With over 7,000 weekly flights operated by 125 airlines from 260 destinations on every continent (except Antarctica), you have a wide range of options to choose from when flying to Dubai.